-2293 7 CADF Interfaces
+7 CADF Interfaces

-2294 7.1 CADF Query Interface
+7.1 CADF Query Interface

-This clause defines the CADF Query Interface.
-As CADF is primarily concerned with the representation of IT activity in CADF Event Records, the CADF Query Interface is focused on flexibly requesting sets of those records from providers and returning them to audit event consumers.
-CADF event providers must implement a compatible mechanism to respond to these requests and return accurate result sets.
+- 2313 This clause defines the CADF Query Interface.
+As CADF is primarily concerned with the representation of IT activity - 2314 in CADF Event Records, the CADF Query Interface is focused on flexibly requesting sets of those records from - 2315 providers and returning them to audit event consumers.
+CADF event providers must implement a compatible - 2316 mechanism to respond to these requests and return accurate result sets.

-2299 7.1.1 Design notes
+7.1.1 Design Notes

-- The CADF Query Interface is designed to work with the DMTF CIMI Model or any RESTful HTTP-based protocol concept by using a "filter" query parameter. - Examples of how the CADF Query Interface and Syntax can be used, with results rendered in either XML or JSON data formats, are shown in ANNEX E. - Examples of how the CADF Query Interface and Syntax can be used, when implemented using an HTTP protocol, are shown in ANNEX F.
+- Please note that the CADF Query Interface is designed to work with the DMTF CIMI Model or any RESTful HTTP- - 2319 based protocol concept using a "filter" query parameter. - Examples of how the CADF Query Interface and Syntax can be used, with results rendered in either XML or JSON data formats, are shown in Annex E. - Examples of how the CADF Query Interface and Syntax can be used, when implemented using an HTTP protocol, are shown in Annex F.

-2306 7.1.2 Requirements
+2324 7.1.2 Requirements

 - The CADF Query Interface is an optional component of the CADF Specification.
-Implementers of the CADF Query Interface SHALL be called CADF Query Providers and they SHALL adhere to the following requirements: - CADF Query Providers SHALL construct a result set that represents the full set of Event Records selected by the CADF Query Interface by expressing each matched event with a CADF Event Record using the CADF 2311 Resultset data type or an extension thereof. - Each CADF Event Record in a result set SHALL be constructed according to this specification and using one of the formats described in this specification or by a profile of this specification (see clause 5.6). - Each CADF Event Record in a result set SHALL be a valid CADF Event entity (see clause 6.6) or valid extension thereof. - All CADF Event Records within the same result set SHALL be constructed by using the same format. - For example, if JSON is used for one CADF Event Record, all Event Records in the results set would be expressed in JSON.
+Implementers of the CADF Query Interface SHALL be called CADF Query Providers and they SHALL adhere to the following requirements: - CADF Query Providers SHALL construct a result set that represents the full set of Event Records selected by the CADF Query Interface by expressing each matched event with a CADF Event Record using the CADF Resultset data type or an extension thereof. - Each CADF Event Record in a result set SHALL be constructed according to this specification and using one of the formats described in this specification or by a profile of this specification (see Section 5.6). - Each CADF Event Record in a result set SHALL be a valid CADF Event entity (see Section 6.6) or valid extension thereof. - All CADF Event Records within the same result set SHALL be constructed using the same format. - For example, if JSON is used for one CADF Event Record, then all Event Records in the results set would be expressed in JSON.
 Providers are encouraged to use protocol mechanisms (such as HTTP-Accept) to negotiate acceptable formats with consumers. - All CADF Entities SHOULD maintain referential integrity to CADF-defined entities and data types. - For example, all use of CADF Identifiers that identify CADF Resource-typed data within a result set should properly reference valid CADF Resource data defined elsewhere within that data set or that can be provided by some other mechanism (such as independent queries, caching, etc.).

-2324 7.1.3 CADF Query Syntax
+2342 7.1.3 CADF Query Syntax

-This clause describes how a filter parameter expression can be constructed to create queries using path-based expressions that reference the properties and structure of the CADF Event Record.
-This syntax is derived from and is compatible with both the XPath 1.0 or XPath 2.0 specifications (see Bibliography for references); however, this specification does not require knowledge of either of these specifications and the CADF Query Syntax is fully explained in this clause.
+- 2343 This section describes how a filter parameter expression can be constructed to create queries using path-based - 2344 expressions that reference the properties and structure of the CADF Event Record.
+This syntax is derived from and - 2345 is compatible with both the XPath 1.0 or XPath 2.0 specifications (see bibliography for references); however, this - 2346 specification does not require knowledge of either of these specifications and the CADF Query Syntax is fully - 2347 explained in this section.

-2330 7.1.4 CADF Query Syntax subset
+7.1.4 CADF Query Syntax subset

-Retrieval of stored events from a provider is controlled via an optional filter parameter that is appended to a query.
-The filter parameter takes the following form:
+- 2349 Retrieval of stored events from a provider is controlled via an optional filter parameter that is appended to a query. - 2350 The \$filter parameter takes the following form: